 - 2011 National Women's Conference

-This Conference therefore calls upon the National Women’s Committee to:
+Therefore conference calls on the National Women’s Committee to: